Leading Change – Managing Teams to Build a Lean Organization

 Art Barter, CEO, Datron World Communications

 A chance meeting with management expert Ken Blanchard in 2003 caused the CEO of this multi-million dollar communications company to forever think about leadership differently.
 Training its entire staff to become “servant leaders” became central to how Datron built a culture that engages the hearts and minds of its associates in improvement, but also meets the company’s mission to positively impact the lives of others today and in the future.
 As part of that commitment, the company sets aside 10% of its operating profits for employee donations to charity.
 Learn why the right leadership style is so critical to having a successful CI program, the key elements that differentiate servant leadership from traditional, hierarchical leadership, and how servant leaders practice and model their behaviors.

 Sustaining a 5S Culture

 Paola Bozzer, Director, Manufacturing Efficiency and Procurement, TC Transcontinental Printing

 Did you hear the joke about the company that achieved 15S?
 It repeated the first 3S’s five times … Let’s face it, sustaining 5S is a real challenge.
 While most companies can initially excel at sorting, straightening and shining, not long after, momentum is lost.
-With the experience of leading a sector-wide implementation of 5S in 33 business units across Canada, the U.S., and Mexico, Paula Bozzer will share proven tools and concepts that have kept 5S as an integral part of Transcontinental Printing’s manufacturing efficiency strategy.
-No matter the size of your facility, the tips and tricks offered by this dynamic duo will bridge the gap from concept to culture and will help in ensuring that your 5S system is a solid one.
+With the experience of leading a sector-wide implementation of 5S in 33 business units across Canada, the U.S., and Mexico, Paola Bozzer will share proven tools and concepts that have kept 5S as an integral part of TC Transcontinental Printing’s manufacturing efficiency strategy.
+No matter the size of your facility, the tips and tricks offered by Paola will bridge the gap from concept to culture and will help in ensuring that your 5S system is a solid one.

 Process Improvement Measurement Tools